Crio-Bytes/Miscellaneous/Learn Building Blocks of Image Processing/README.md

 </details>

 **Challenge Questions**
-- What happens if you use a kernel array of larger size?
+- What happens if you use a kernel array of a larger size?
 - What happens if values of kernel array have larger absolute value?(Like replacing 1 and 2 with 4 and 9 respectively)

 ## What next?